-Generic Name: methadone (Pronunciation: METH a done)
+Generic Name: methadone (oral/injection)

 Methadone may also be used for purposes not listed in this medication guide.